BhujayKumarBhatta/ms00/README.md

 user can have only one wfc  - done user to dict now gives wfc dictionary as well

-tesing to be done/changes to that affect
+tesing to be done/changes to that affect  - upto verification unit test is passed

 workcontext to be instantiated as a class